T

 $12–$25

-A hearty stew of vegetables and meat (often lamb or chicken) served over pieces of thin, crispy flatbread (regag) that soak up the flavorful broth.
-It's comfort food at its finest.
+A hearty stew of lamb or chicken simmered with vegetables and spices, served over pieces of thin, crispy flatbread (roqqaq) that soak up the flavorful broth.
+It's a traditional dish often enjoyed during Ramadan, embodying communal dining.

-A creamy, porridge-like dish made from pounded chicken or fish, rice, and milk, seasoned with cardamom and butter.
-It's a rich and satisfying meal, often enjoyed for breakfast or a light dinner.
+A creamy, porridge-like dish made from rice and chicken or fish, cooked until it reaches a smooth, comforting consistency and seasoned with cardamom and butter.
+It's a beloved comfort food, often served for breakfast or a light dinner.

 $10–$20

-A flavorful vegetable or meat stew, often served with rice, featuring a base of tomatoes, onions, and a blend of aromatic Qatari spices.
-It's a versatile dish that can be enjoyed with various proteins.
+A flavorful, stew-like soup or curry, often featuring fish or lamb with a base of tomatoes, onions, and a blend of Qatari spices.
+It's a versatile dish that can be enjoyed as a starter or a main course with rice.

 Where locals eat — best neighborhoods